 - You could buy the wrong fit.

-If you’re thinking socks and undies are a safe pick, stop right there.
+Thinking socks and undies are a safe pick?
+Stop right there!
 Are you shopping for your 3-year-old or a grown man?
-Because no grown man I know wants a woman buying his undergarments as a gift.
+No grown man I know wants a woman buying his undergarments as a gift.